-His blood sample tested positive for dengue virus upon laboratory testing.
+His blood samples tested positive for dengue virus upon laboratory testing.

-"We are working closely with the Food and Environmental Hygiene Department (FEHD) to assess and prevent any possible spread of infection.
-The FEHD's vector investigations, surveillance and control will follow.
-The Highways Department and MTR Corporation have also been informed for follow-up.
-Epidemiological investigations are ongoing," a spokesman for the CHP said.
+"We are working closely with the Food and Environmental Hygiene Department (FEHD) to assess and prevent possible spread of infection.
+The FEHD's vector investigations, surveillance and control are ongoing.
+Our epidemiological investigations are ongoing," a spokesman for the CHP said.

-Officers of the CHP have conducted site visit and field investigations by questionnaire surveys at the patient's residence.
-Active case finding and arranging blood tests at the patient's workplace will be conducted.
-A health talk will be held jointly with the FEHD tomorrow (August 8) in Henry G. Leong Yaumatei Community Centre to deliver health advice.
+Officers of the CHP will conduct site visit and field investigations by questionnaire surveys at the patient's residence.
+A health talk will also be held jointly with the FEHD to deliver relevant health advice.

-Persons who have been to the vicinity of WKS of XRL or Cedar Street with DF symptoms should call the CHP's hotline (2125 1133) operating from 9am to 5.45pm tomorrow onwards for laboratory investigation or referral as appropriate.
+Persons who have been to Fung Yuen Lo Tsuen in Tai Po, Siu Sau Tsuen in Tuen Mun and the Hong Kong Police College in Wong Chuk Hang with DF symptoms should call the CHP's hotline (2125 1122) operating from 9am to 5.45pm tomorrow (November 5) onwards for laboratory investigation or referral as appropriate.

-"We have informed the Guangdong and Macau health authorities of the case and will issue letters to local doctors and hospitals to alert them to the latest situation," the spokesman added.
+"We will issue letters to local doctors and hospitals to alert them to the latest situation," the spokesman added.

-This is the first local case recorded this year.
-Excluding this case, as of August 3, 59 imported cases had been recorded in 2017, including 18 from Thailand, ten from Sri Lanka and seven from the Philippines.
+This is the first local DF case recorded this year.
+Excluding this case, so far 179 imported cases had been recorded in 2019.

 - Thoroughly check all gully traps, roof gutters, surface channels and drains to prevent blockage;